argoproj/argo-workflows/docs/workflow-archive.md

 The database user/role must have `CREATE` and `USAGE` permissions on the `public` schema of the database so that the tables can be created during the migration.

 ## Archive TTL
-You can configure the time period to keep archived workflows before they will be deleted by the archived workflow garbage collection function.Default is forever.
+You can configure the time period to keep archived workflows before they will be deleted by the archived workflow garbage collection function.
+The default is forever.

 Example: